 Tiger 115 is "a beautiful tank".
 Even Oddball thinks so, seeing as how he uses his share of the gold to buy it from its crew.

 Tanks, But No Tanks: Three Russian T-34 tanks were converted into very life-like German Tiger Tanks (the real glaring error was the wheels of the tanks, and of course, being about half the size of a real Tiger).

 And contrary to some claims, the Tigers actually weren't made for Kelly's Heroes but for an earlier film made in Yugoslavia starring Yul Bryner called The Battle of Neretva.
 The Shermans also come from that film.

 Treasure Room: The inside of the bank has boxes upon boxes of gold bars.

 Trigger Happy: Gutkowski.
-He gets called on burning through clips by the Corporal when they are rearming.
+He gets called on burning through clips by Job when they are rearming.

-What Happened to the Mouse?: Big Joe turns up at the farmhouse with a Padre and some movies for the guys to watch, after he hears Kelly's speech he decides to go along with the plan which they start preparing.
-However the padre is still waiting in the jeep outside for a lift back to HQ.
+What Happened to the Mouse?: Big Joe turns up at the farmhouse with a chaplain and some movies for the guys to watch, after he hears Kelly's speech he decides to go along with the plan which they start preparing.
+However the chaplain is still waiting in the jeep outside for a lift back to HQ.